Find Affordable College Courses

 70 Yearly Graduations

 National University is the 10th most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
 Roughly 18,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,480 per year.
-For the 2020-2021 academic year, 70 bachelor's degrees were handed out to community health and preventive medicine majors at National University.
-Around 74% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
+During the most recent year for which we have data, 70 people received their bachelor's degree in community health and preventive medicine from National University.
+Around 68% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #11